Moments Economy Architecture Specification

 Conclusion:

-The fixed CSM capacity can support global UHI for approximately 70 billion years.
+The fixed CSM capacity can support global UHI for approximately 1.12 trillion years.
 Capacity is not a binding constraint on any human timescale.

 Appendix C: Kernel Mechanics

-This appendix provides the technical details of the Router kernel implementation.
+This appendix provides the technical details of the aQPU Kernel kernel implementation.

 C.1 State Model